Merutilm/RFF-2.0/README.md

 This will be <u>**SIGNIFICANTLY**</u> faster because it <u>**SUPERJUMPS**</u> process of table creation.

 - Save amazing images using shaders!

-## What is this fork?
-This fork replaces a whole bunch of things in the Exploration tab with better stuff I liked from other fractal explorers, specifically the Newton Raphson menu from Kalles Fraktaler, and the Auto Explore feature from Fractal eXtreme.
-Thats all this fork does

 ## Get Started